Unique Vacation Ideas in Arkansas

 Crystal Bridges Museum

-Founded by Alice Walton, Crystal Bridges Museum of American Art is a LEED project which opened November 11, 2011, in Bentonville.
+Founded by Walmart heir Alice Walton, Crystal Bridges Museum of American Art is a LEED project which opened November 11, 2011, in Bentonville.
 The museum is a premier art institution dedicated to American art and artists, learning and community gatherings.
 The main pavilions house a permanent collection of American art masterworks from the colonial era to modern day, and touring collections from national art institutions.
 Visitors can enjoy the collection within the state-of-the-art galleries and throughout the surrounding park.
 A dynamic temporary exhibitions program complements the holdings of the permanent collection and exemplifies the diversity of American artists.

 The museum takes its name from a natural spring on the museum’s wooded site as well as the unique glass-and-wood building design created by world-renowned architect Moshe Safdie.
 The innovative building design – reflective of its forested creek-side home and linked by landscaped trails and paths connecting area neighborhoods – captures the interplay of nature, art and culture in the region.
 The museum property and grounds are within walking distance of the Bentonville town square.

 The list of Famous Arkansans never ceases to surprise people.
 Arkansans, whether native or adopted, have played and continue to play profound roles in arts and entertainment, sports, business, writing, politics, architecture, and history.
+One of our favorite unique vacation ideas: traveling the state to learn about famous Arkansans and their impacts on the world.

 From Bill Clinton to Mary Steenburgen, several famous and well-known people have roots in Arkansas.
 The following list highlights some of the country's most prominent people who were either born in the state or lived here at some time in their lives.
 Follow the links on the left to find famous Arkansans categorized by the area in which they are known and listed alphabetically.